-The Moss Group, Inc. is looking for a project coordinator and a project manager to work out of its Washington, DC, location.
+The Moss Group, Inc. is looking for a managing director to work out of its Washington, DC, location.
 The managing director is part of the executive management team and reports directly to the president.
 Salary range is $130K – $145K.
 Interested applicants should email their resumes to firstname.lastname@example.org.
 The deadline to apply is November 29.
 Click here for a more detailed job description.

 The Moss Group is proud to be working with the D.C.
 Summer Youth Employment Program for the second year in a row.
 The program was created to provide meaningful and constructive work experiences for youth and young adults ages 14 to 24.

 As a host employer, TMG’s goal is to provide interns with real-world work experience, aid in developing positive work habits, and strengthening other skill sets necessary to ultimately secure sustainable future employment as well as providing valuable support to TMG.

 This summer we are pleased to welcome Franchesca Morris, who is in her final year at Temple University in Philadelphia, PA, and will earn her Bachelor of Arts degree in Criminal Justice in December 2019.
 She has interned at the U.S. Departments of Agriculture and Homeland Security and supports her university in the Beasley School of Law and Student Center Operations.
 After graduation, Franchesca plans to pursue a master’s degree in Social Work.